The New River Gorge Rock Climbing

 Huge cave that stays dry and houses 5.12 - 5.14d.
 Diamond Point

 This area does not stay dry in the rain, but it dries the quickest!
 Also, check out the route Exoduster at Fern Point for a nearly-always dry bolted 5.10.
 Bouldering

 There are a handful of bouldering caves spread across the NRG that have a lot to offer.
-There is one at Junkyard, Beauty Mountain, and Cotton Top crags all have great caves.
-For more info swing by WaterStone Outdoors to get the full beta.
-If you happen to run into Stella at the shop then consult with them.
-The bouldering guide is finished!
-You can pick one up at WaterStone or you can purchase one online HERE!
+Junkyard, Beauty Mountain, and Cotton Top crags all have great caves.
+For more info swing by WaterStone Outdoors to get the full beta or pick up the new bouldering guidebook HERE!

 If you need gear, beta or advice, stop by the local shop WaterStone Outdoors

 .
 They have everything anyone could need for a visit to the New River Gorge.
 Also, this is a location where you can donate to NRAC.
 The New River Alliance of Climbers

 is an organization dedicated to the maintenance of fixed hardware on established routes.
 NRAC is also integral in maintaining a positive relationship between the climbing community, the NPS, and land owners.
-Access to these areas is not guaranteed, and without NRAC, it's likely that the amount of rock that has been cleared for climbing would not have been without them.
+Access to these areas is not guaranteed, and without NRAC, it's likely that the amount of rock that has been cleared for climbing would not have been.
 They also do trail construction and improvement.
 Their latest project was to improve and redirect the trail going into Sandstonia/Tattoo Wall (and did an awesome job).
 This trail is one of the most heavily traveled trails in the Gorge.
 So, if you clip and/or fall on bolts, or travel the approach trails (which all of us do), stop by and give them a donation- even if it's only a dollar or two.
 Every little bit helps, and it goes to a worthy endeavor and hard-working folks.
 You can also donate online HERE.